listplot3d/TGAM-LSL-Bridge/README.md

 # What is TGAM-LSL Bridge
-a bridge to forward NeuroSky [TGAM](https://store.neurosky.com/products/eeg-tgam) data from BLE-USB Adaptor to LSL Stream so data can be process with Open Source tools.
+a bridge to forward NeuroSky [TGAM](https://store.neurosky.com/products/eeg-tgam) data from BLE-USB Adaptor to [LSL](https://labstreaminglayer.org/) Stream so data can be process with Open Source tools.

-The positioning of TGAM-LSL Brdige in toolchain which is used by me personally, is shown below:
+The positioning of TGAM-LSL Brdige in toolchain/topology which is used by me personally, is shown below:

 ![postion of TGAM-LSL Bridge](intro.png)